SCH-CISM/dataviz/Tableau Style Guide.md

 *  Publish/Save with the worksheet you want users to start with open.

+*  When publishing to Tableau Server and scheduling a split incremental and full refresh schedule, be aware that  data sources which have not been configured for incremental refreshes (no unique key identified) will not update until the next _full_ refresh.

 *  File Names: Do not put version numbers in your file name when publishing (users don't need to know your version control issues/practices).